IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 ## Using the sequence of differences

-Suppose our node is at steady-state, our current immutable tip is H, the block C1 extends H, and our volatile tip is the block Ck.
+Suppose our node is at steady-state (no thread is about to change any state value, and all components have fully reacted to the last such state change), our current immutable tip is H, the block C1 extends H, and our volatile tip is the block Ck.
 By definition, there are `k` blocks that extend H up to and including Ck.

 ```
 H-C1-.-.- ... .-.-.-Ck